gerardbyrne/katacoda-scenarios/html/step7.md

 4. Preview the code using the HTML Preview command relevant to your computer e.g. command+shift+v.

-5. Return to the HTML code by repeating the HTML Preview command e.g. command+shift+v.
+5. Return to the HTML code by clicking on the tab beside this preview tab.

 ## CODE ANALYSIS